 Have you ever considered getting a tattoo?
 It’s a pretty big decision.
 You have to live with it for a long time and it becomes a part of your identity.
 You can think of your domain name in a similar way.
 It’s your website’s virtual ink attracting attention and informing everyone about the identity of your site.
 Just as a good tattoo that represents you well requires some forethought, so does your domain name.
-Before you decide, here are a few tips to help you choose the perfect name for your domain:
+Before you decide, here are a few tips to help you choose the perfect domain name for your site:

 1. Keep It Simple